Sl1mb0/kartina/README.md

 Since the project consists of a vertex shader and a fragment shader, individual GLSL files must also be compiled when building the project.
 To do this, I've included a build script: `build.rs` that is used to compile the shaders.
 This makes building and running the project much simpler.
-The build script simply compiles each shader and write the compiled shader to a specified path.
+The build script simply compiles each shader and writes the compiled shader to a specified path.

 # Building
 To build the project, first clone the repo.
 From within the cloned repo type: `cargo build`.
 Then, to run the project, type: `cargo run`.

-## Enjoy.

 # Testing
 All tests are stored in the `/tests` directory.
-All rust code in `/src/state` is tested, and I also wrote some tests for the components I used from the `minimp3` and `play` crates. `wgpu` is a well-documented crate, and there are tons of resources online about it; which is my rationale for why I chose not to test the `wgpu` components of this project.
+All rust code in `/src/state/vertex.rs` is tested, and I also wrote some tests for the components I used from the `minimp3` and `play` crates. `wgpu` is a well-documented crate, and there are tons of resources online about it; which is my rationale for why I chose not to test the `wgpu` components of this project; Though I did add testing for code that I wrote in `src/state/mod.rs`

 # Licensing
 This repo contains two licenses.
 The project itself is released under the _ license.
 The song, however, is included under the _ creative commons license.
 I did this to